maciejmiklas/node-mcu-utils/README.md

 ```

 # Firmware
-It's a good idea to compile firmware with minimal module set, it will save lots of RAM.
-This is a minimal set that covers whole functionality required by all scripts: file, mqtt, gpio, net, node, tmr, uart, wifi, sjson, http.
+It's a good idea to compile firmware with a minimal module set, it will save lots of RAM.
+It is a minimal set that covers the whole functionality required by all scripts: file, mqtt, gpio, net, node, tmr, uart, WiFi, sjson, http.
 You can also use already precompiled firmware from *firmware* folder.:
 ```bash
 cd firmware
 esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 115200 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 40m --flash_size detect 0x1000 bootloader.bin 0x10000 NodeMCU.bin 0x8000 partitions_singleapp.bin